11 Hidden Causes of Insomnia

 For example, there are around 30 different neurotransmitters that can be found in the gut that can actually influence our thinking, mood, sleep, and a lot more.
 What many people are shocked to find out is that melatonin is found in much higher concentrations in the gut than in the brain (3).
 I have noticed that many of my patients with chronic sleep problems have some serious issues going on in their gut.

-Optimizing gut health may be one of the biggest overlooked factors in getting better sleep and even just brain health in general.
+Optimizing gut health may be one of the biggest overlooked factors in insomnia and even just brain health in general.
 Things that should be looked into are leaky gut, presence of pathogens (viruses, parasites, dysbiosis), and food sensitivities.

 5. Additional Bodyweight